wudaudau/immunegenetic_notes/gwas_qc/qc_step_by_step.md

 - `qc8_1_pca.png` PCA plot with phenotypes.

 ### pca to keep

+How to select individuals based on PCA clusters?
+Manually or automatically define a selection boundary (e.g., PC1 between -0.05 and 0.05, PC2 between -0.1 and 0.1).
+If we select automatically, we can determin the threshold to exclude the outliers.

 We put the range of PC1 pos, PC1 neg, PC2 pos, and PC2 neg.
 We take PC1 between -0.05 and 0.5 and PC2 between -0.1 and 0.1 in this example.